Discover paradise at this top rated beach location.

 How to get here: depart the M5 at Junction 27, follow the signs to Barnstaple, Bideford, Hartland and then Stoke.

 At the cottage, a parking space for one car only is available.
 If you intend to bring a second car, please discuss parking options with me.
 There is a golf course about 30 minutes' drive away.
 If you will be bringing a dog, please discuss options with me.
-Please contact me for further information before completing a booking.
+Please contact me for further information.

 Our prices include all fees.
 No hidden fees.